DEVELOPER710/shiny-hunting-simulator/README.md

 By **DEVELOPER710**

-A web-based Pokémon shiny hunting simulator inspired by classic encounter grinding.
+A web-based Pokémon shiny hunting simulator.

 ---